CGAL/cgal/Installation/INSTALL.md

 NOTICE
 ======

-Since Version 5.0, CGAL is now header-only by default, meaning that it is no longer mandatory to build (and install) CGAL and its libraries.
+Since Version 5.0, CGAL is now header-only by default, meaning that you do not need to build and install CGAL.
 Usage of CGAL as a header-only library simply amounts to, for example:

 ``` {.bash}